JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 1.0
 ```

-We use the `sum` function, which can accept a function as the first argument and apply it to each value before summation.
-Since we defined a functor for the `Gauss` type, we can pass its instance as the fits argument, and the result will be the same as if we use `sum(Gauss().(x))`.
+We use `sum` with a function as the first input argument and apply it to each value of the second argument.
+This is possible because we defined a functor for `Gauss`.
+The result is the same as `sum(Gauss().(x))`.
 The difference is that the former, similarly to generators, does not allocate an array.

 ```@raw html
 </p></details>